BlingCorp/bling/docs/module/scratch.md

     geometry = {x=360, y=90, height=900, width=1200}, -- The geometry in a floating state
     reapply = true,                                   -- Whether all those properties should be reapplied on every new opening of the scratchpad (MUST BE TRUE FOR ANIMATIONS) dont_focus_before_close  = false,                 -- When set to true, the scratchpad will be closed by the toggle function regardless of whether its focused or not.
-When set to false, the toggle function will first bring the scratchpad into focus and only close it on a second call awestore = {x = anim_x, y = anim_y}               -- Optional.
+When set to false, the toggle function will first bring the scratchpad into focus and only close it on a second call animation = {x = anim_x, y = anim_y}               -- Optional.
 This is how you can pass in the stores for animations.
 If you don't want animations, you can ignore this option.
 }
 ```